johnny-quesada-developer/easy-threads-workers/README.md

 ## Concurrency mode

-With EasyWebWorker, you can create operations that require heavy concurrency and delegate them to a web workers queue, or create workers on demand depending on the traffic and specific tasks.
+With EasyWebWorker, you can create operations that require heavy concurrency and delegate them to a Thread Workers queue, or create workers on demand depending on the traffic and specific tasks.
 Let's take a look:

 ```TS
 /**